rnaveensrinivas/Linux/README.md

 - `linuxsvr:/home/jason>`
 - `jason@linuxsvr:~>`

-Shell prompts can span multiple lines, showing additional information like time and session details.
+Shell prompts can also span multiple lines, showing additional information like time and session details.

+---

 # Basic Commands

-In Linux, commands are case-sensitive and typically in lowercase.
+In Linux, commands are **case-sensitive** and typically in lowercase.
 Items surrounded by square brackets are optional.

 ## Navigation Commands:
 - **pwd**: Displays the present working directory.